Man killed wife over 'abuse delusions'

 Malik called police and told them: "I'm afraid I've taken her life.
 You need to come and get me".

-He was was given a hospital order at Cambridge Crown Court, after admitting manslaughter on the grounds of diminished responsibility last year.
+He was given a hospital order at Cambridge Crown Court, after admitting manslaughter on the grounds of diminished responsibility last year.

 He had faced the charge of murder but his plea to the lesser charge was accepted by the prosecution and Judge David Farrell QC recorded a verdict of not guilty to murder.